In Service System Upgrade - ISSU

 ISSU includes the following modes:

 In earlier Cumulus Linux releases, ISSU was Smart System Manager.

 You can restart the switch in one of the following modes.

 cold Restarts the system and resets all the hardware devices on the switch (including the switching ASIC).

 fast restarts the system more efficiently with minimal impact to traffic by reloading the kernel and software stack without a hard reset of the hardware.
 During a fast restart, the system decouples from the network to the extent possible using existing protocol extensions before recovering to the operational mode of the system.
 The restart process maintains the forwarding entries of the switching ASIC and the data plane is not affected.
-Traffic outage is much lower in this mode as there is a momentary interruption after reboot, after
+Traffic outage is much lower in this mode as there is only a momentary interruption after reboot, after

 warm restarts the system with minimal impact to traffic and without affecting the data plane.
 Warm mode diverts traffic from itself and restarts the system without a hardware reset of the switch ASIC.
 While this process does not affect the data plane, the control plane is absent during restart and is unable to process routing updates.
 However, if no alternate paths exist, the switch continues forwarding with the existing entries with no interruptions.

 When you restart the switch in warm mode, BGP performs a graceful restart if the BGP Graceful Restart option is on.
 To enable BGP Graceful Restart, refer to Optional BGP Configuration.

 Cumulus Linux supports fast mode for all protocols; however only supports warm mode for layer 2 forwarding, and layer 3 forwarding with BGP and static routing.